-Before we got to Pine Bluff this teacher got sick, quite sick, a very slender girl.
-They got very uneasy about her and when they got to Pine Bluff they got off and the boat left them.
-After she got up to the hotel she got better and then they went by stage to Little Rock where we saw them and then on to the Chickasaw Nation.
+Before we got to Pine Bluff this teacher got sick, uite sick, a very slender girl they got very uneasy about her and when they got to Pine Bluff they got off and the boat left them.
+After she got up to the hotel she got better and then they went by stage to Little mock where we saw them and then on to the Chickasaw Nation.

-We went on up to Little Rock and there visited our friend Mr. Jones.
-Every night we used to tie up as the riger was low.
-How bad the jisquitoes were, we had a nice lot of netting packed in a trunk down in the hole but we would not get at it.
+We went on up to Little Rock and there visited our friend Mr.

+Jones every night we used to tie up at the river was too low.

+How bad the misquitoes were, we had a nice lot of netting packed in a trunk down in the hole but we could not get at it.
 At nights often I would get up and go and stand by the guards as they were so bad.
-After we left Little Rock we took a smaller boat still, and after they had got thirty miles they put us ashore at a Stage Standard.
-A gentleman came down with his carriage and took us up to his house.
+After we left Little Rock we took a smaller boat still and after they had got thirty miles they put us ashore at a Stage Standard a gentleman came down with his carriage and took Ap up to his house.
 We stayed there two days and then a stage came along and we got in and went up to Ft.
 Smith.
 I do not remember how the baggage was brought up the river, unless they waited until the water got high at Napoleon and then sent it up to Van Buren.
 We stayed at Ft.
-Smith two days and then Mr. Lilley hired a man with a horse carriage and he took us home in three days, I believe.
+Smith two days and then Mr. Lilley hired a man with a four horse carriage and he took us home in three days, I believe.